Kate Bock: Personal life

 Bock had been dating professional basketball player Kevin Love for "nearly five years" in 2020, before her engagement with him on 31 January 2021.
-They got married in late June 2022 at the New York Public Library inspired by The Great Gatsby.
-Bock is Jewish.
+They got married in late June 2022 at the New York Public Library, with the wedding theme inspired by The Great Gatsby.
+In June 2023, Bock gave birth to the couple's first child, during the 2023 NBA Finals.